Marwan Issa: Personal life

-Death
+Assassination

+Israel had previously attempted to assassinate Issa by destroying his house twice, during the 2014 Gaza War and the 2021 Israel–Palestine crisis, killing his brother.
+Issa's son was killed in an Israeli airstrike in central Gaza in December 2023.
+Marwan Issa was labeled a Specially Designated Global Terrorist by the United States in September 2019.

 On 11 March 2024, Israel announced the targeting of an underground facility in Nuseirat, central Gaza, used by Issa, airing footage of the strike and noting that the results were still being analyzed.
+Israel announced the targeting of an underground facility in Nuseirat in the central Gaza Strip, apparently used by Issa, airing footage of the strike and noting that the results were still being analyzed.
 Five Palestinians were reportedly killed in the bombing.
+Hamas did not respond until it privately confirmed Issa's death on 17 March 2024.
+Hamas officially confirmed his death on 19 January 2025.
 Hamas, which had not disclosed much about its senior military leaders during the war, did not immediately respond.

 On 17 March 2024, it was reported that Hamas had confirmed in private that Issa had been killed in the strike.
 At the time of his killing, Issa was the highest-ranking Hamas commander to be killed in the war.
 Prime Minister Benjamin Netanyahu reportedly hailed the news as "a great achievement for Israel" and stated "they will all die, we will reach them all."

 On 18 March 2024, White House National Security Advisor Jake Sullivan confirmed Issa's death.
+He added that "a military plan cannot succeed without an integrated humanitarian plan and political plan".

 On 26 March 2024, the Israel Defense Forces officially confirmed Issa's death.

 Initially, Hamas did not confirm or deny Issa's death publicly.
 On 19 January 2025, Hamas officially confirmed that Marwan Issa has been killed.
-This was later affirmed in a speech by Abu Obaida, the spokesperson for the Qassam Brigades, which serves as the armed wing of Hamas.
+This was later affirmed in a speech by Abu Obeida, the spokesperson for the Qassam Brigades, which serves as the armed wing of Hamas.

+According to the Israel Defense Forces, the other targeted Hamas official, Ghazi Abu Tama'a, was a former head of Hamas's Central Camps Brigade and was responsible "for all of Hamas's weapons in Gaza".

 The Qassam Brigades held a funeral service for Marwan Issa on 7 February 2025, and he was buried in his birthplace of Bureij.

+Analysis

+Experts noted that Issa's death did not represent a significant threat to the group's survival, insisting that "there's always a replacement" and that Hamas will "overcome" the assassination in a week or two.

+Al Jazeera's senior political analyst, Marwan Bishara, noted that "the idea of declaring victory because one or two, or several Hamas leaders were killed, has proven to be more of a facade" and that "Hamas has proven more than capable of producing more and more leaders".